Practical tips built on researching 2000 TrustPilot reviews (with examples)

 One underlying factor in getting positive reviews is by making sure your warehouse processes are on point.

-The advantage of digital picking with barcodes on your products is that the picker isn’t relying on their own eyes to make sure they are picking the correct item.
+The advantage of digital picking, when each product has a barcode, is that the picker isn’t relying on their own eyes to make sure they are picking the correct item.
 Instead, each item’s barcode is scanned before it is packed.
 So only items with the right barcode go in the package.

 How TCO got better reviews thanks to digital picking